-◆ CCRAB members authored sections and aided in the development of the Florida Cancer Plan, 2009-2012, working in conjunction with the Florida Department of Health Comprehensive Cancer Program and the Florida Cancer Data System.
+◆ CCRAB members authored sections and aided in the development of the new Florida Cancer Plan, 2009-2012, working in conjunction with the Florida Department of Health Comprehensive Cancer Program and the Florida Cancer Data System.

-♦ Advised individual legislators, House and Senate health-care committee members and staff, and the Surgeon General with regard to Florida's cancer burden and opportunities for improvements in prevention, screening, research, and survivorship within the state, ultimately to the benefit of the Florida citizens.
+◆ Advised individual legislators, House and Senate health-care committees, and the Surgeon General with regard to Florida's cancer burden and opportunities for improvements in prevention, screening, research, and survivorship within the state, ultimately to the benefit of the Florida citizens.